This is the multi-page printable view of this section. Click here to print.

 CreatorUser who created the service

-• If you need to edit the volume name, click the Edit button
+• If volume name modification is needed, click the Modify button

-• Can be expanded to a capacity that is a multiple of 8 within 12,288GB
+• Can expand to capacity that is a multiple of 8 within 12,288GB

-• If capacity expansion is needed, click the Edit button
+• If capacity expansion is needed, click the Modify button

 Connected ServerConnected Virtual Server